Oscar Beregi (actor, born 1918)

 Oscar Beregi Jr. (May 12, 1918 – November 1, 1976) was a Hungarian-born film and television actor.
 He was the son of actor Oscar Beregi Sr. and often was billed simply as Oscar Beregi.
 Beregi was most famous for his roles in The Twilight Zone.

 Career

 Television

 Beregi had a major recurring role as gangster Joe Kulak on The Untouchables.
-He played the starring role as former Nazi Gunther Lutze in the Twilight Zone episode "Deaths-Head Revisited."
-He also appeared in the Twilight Zone episodes "The Rip Van Winkle Caper" and "Mute".
-He also appeared in other television shows, including Hogan's Heroes (twice), The Monkees, The Man From U.N.C.L.E., Blue Light, Don't Call Me Charlie!, The Wild Wild West, Batman, Mission: Impossible, Get Smart, Green Acres, Bat Masterson (as a magician), and in an episode of The Lucy Show which featured Hogan's Heroes stars Bob Crane and John Banner.
-He appeared in the Gomer Pyle, U.S.M.C. episode "Love and Goulash", which aired on March 29, 1968.
+He played the starring role as former Nazi Gunther Lutze in the Twilight Zone episode "Deaths-Head Revisited" and was featured in two other Twilight Zone episodes, "The Rip Van Winkle Caper" and "Mute".
+He appeared in other contemporary television shows as well, including Thriller, Hogan's Heroes (twice), The Monkees, The Man From U.N.C.L.E., Blue Light, Don't Call Me Charlie!, The Wild Wild West, Batman, Mission: Impossible, Get Smart, Green Acres, Bat Masterson (as a magician), and in an episode of The Lucy Show which featured Hogan's Heroes stars Bob Crane and John Banner.
+Beregi was also in the Gomer Pyle, U.S.M.C. episode "Love and Goulash", which aired on March 29, 1968.